 Thyroidectomy using the open method is effective, well-tolerated and safe but involves transverse incision on the neck measuring 12-15 cm in length.
 Thyroid disorders are more common in women and they find these scars uncomfortable and cosmetically unacceptable.
-Hence, minimal access approaches are playing an ever increasing role in neck surgery as they result in elimination of the scar in the neck.
+Hence, minimal access approaches are playing an ever-increasing role in neck surgery as they result in an elimination of the scar in the neck.

-Our Endoscopic technique using the axillary approach helps to remove large nodules of thyroid as well as performing total thyroidectomies.
-It combines the benefits of the minimal access approach, instrumentation, magnification and precision.
+Our Endoscopic technique using the axillary approach helps to remove large nodules of the thyroid as well as performing total thyroidectomies.
+It combines the benefits of the minimal access approach, instrumentation, magnification, and precision.
 The scars produced are hidden beneath the smallest of clothes offering a great cosmetic advantage.

-In Endoscopic Thyroidectomy very small incisions are made in the axilla, neck or chest.
-A video camera helps in providing magnified cision of the structures and comfortable dissection
+In Endoscopic Thyroidectomy, very small incisions are made in the axilla, neck or chest.
+A video camera helps in providing magnified decision of the structures and comfortable dissection

 - Aims to achieve an optimal cosmetic result much better than any other approach.

 - Avoid unnecessary mobilisation of opposite side while performing hemithyroidectomy.